wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

 * `tcp-capture` for [TCP traffic mirror analysis](../oob/tcp-traffic-mirror/deployment.md).

 === "connector-server"
-    If you installed the native node for a Wallarm connector, the basic configuration looks as follows:
+    If you installed the Native Node for a Wallarm connector, the basic configuration looks as follows:

     ```yaml
     version: 2